 What To Do About Caterpillars On Bushes And Trees

 For the most part, they will not harm established plants, and their feasting only lasts a couple of weeks until it’s time for them to go into the pupal stage in preparation for becoming moths and butterflies.

-You are very likely to receive a lot of voluntary assistance from natural predators in the form of birds, parasitic wasps, spiders and the like in keeping soft, tasty caterpillars under control.
+You are very likely to receive a lot of voluntary assistance from natural predators in the form of birds, parasitic wasps, spiders, and the like in keeping soft, tasty caterpillars under control.

-When this is the case, it’s easy to simply cut that limb off and get rid of it, or pick the caterpillars off and drop them into a bucket of soapy water.
+When this is the case, it’s easy to cut that limb off and get rid of it or pick the caterpillars off and drop them into a bucket of soapy water.

-Every once in a while, caterpillars appear in huge numbers and can actually strip all of the foliage from trees and bushes.
+Every once in a while, caterpillars appear in huge numbers (fall webworms) and can actually strip all of the foliage from trees and bushes.

-Use A Combination Of Methods
+How To Get Rid Of Caterpillars Using A Combination Of Methods

 When you keep a close eye on your garden and catch infestations early, you may be able to keep caterpillars completely under control by hand and by engaging the help of friendly fauna and helpful bacteria.

 When you turn to these smart, natural solutions quickly and diligently, you may never need to use any kind of pesticide to control caterpillars.